QuentinAndre/Website/content/post/how-not-to-deal-with-outliers/index.md

 After correctly applying the cutoff, we no longer observe significant differences between conditions.

-It appears that data points that should not have been considered as outliers were excluded from the analysis.
+t appears that data points that should not have been considered as outliers were excluded from the analysis.
 Unfortunately, this anomalous exclusion was responsible for the authors' pattern of results.
-In this particular case, I suspect that the authors manually 'tagged' their outliers in Excel, rather than applying a function.
-Such "manipulations by hand" are extremely error-prone, and should be avoided at all costs.
-It makes any analysis very hard to reproduce.

 # But Wait, There's More!